-Engrossing adventure about escape from the war hells of Bosnia devolves into a sleazy drama on the nasty streets of the Windy City.
-Tyro editor-writer-director Michael S. Ojeda’s American indie pic is marbled with vivid authenticity.
-In limited rollout release, starting in Chicago in February and L.A. in April, pic will quickly flee to ancillary obscurity.
+An engrossing adventure about escape from the war hells of Bosnia devolves into a sleazy drama on the nasty streets of the Windy City in “Lana’s Rain.”
+Although tyro editor-writer-director Michael S. Ojeda’s American indie pic is marbled with vivid authenticity — from locales in Croatia and Chicago’s scuzziest corners to the casting of East Euro actors in full command of the plentiful Serbo-Croatian dialogue — it ends up a grinding, ludicrous depiction of a thuggish Bosnian’s abuse of his sister.
+In limited rollout release, starting in Chicago in February and Los Angeles in April, pic will quickly flee to ancillary obscurity.

 After a graphic details the 1990s flight of innocents and war criminals alike from the Balkans to the West, pic’s rough first minutes plunge viewers into the Bosnian war’s nasty muck.
 Gangster-warlord Celo (Alex Diatchenco) hunts for fellow gangster Darko (Nickolai Stoilov) who betrayed him.
 Celo starts by putting a bullet through the head of the nurse who approved Darko’s (unfinished) plastic surgery to disguise his identity.

 Darko learns his sister Lana is trying to find him, and they reunite in a dynamic scene in a bombed-out church, with Darko laying out his plans for her to join him on a German cargo ship headed for the States.